 The earliest sunrise is at 6:46 AM on November 2, and the latest sunrise is 31 minutes later at 7:16 AM on February 8.
 The earliest sunset is at 6:50 PM on November 4, and the latest sunset is 31 minutes later at 7:20 PM on February 13.

 Daylight saving time (DST) is not observed in Singapore during 2018.

 The perceived humidity level in Singapore, as measured by the percentage of time in which the humidity comfort level is muggy, oppressive, or miserable, does not vary significantly over the course of the year, remaining a virtually constant 100% throughout.

 Humidity Comfort Levels

-The average hourly wind speed in Singapore experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in Singapore experiences significant seasonal variation over the course of the year.

 Average Wind Speed